 1.3.2) iteration and various codes

-Since performance and complexity have a trade-off relationship, if Number of iterations or Size(length) of code are increased to improve performance, performance improves, but complexity increases.
-In this section, while performing a simulation by changing ‘iteration’ and ‘code size’, it is confirmed whether condition is also true in the proposed method.
+Since performance and complexity have a trade-off relationship, if the number of iterations or size(length) of code are increased to improve performance, performance improves, but complexity also increases.
+In this section, while a simulation is performed by changing ‘iteration’ and ‘code size’, it is confirmed whether condition is also true in the proposed method.

 Figure 6.
 Result that depend on iteration

-Fig 6. is a comparison of BER performance that varies for different iteration, and it is confirmed that performance improves as the iteration increases.
+Fig 6. is a comparison of BER performance that varies for different iterations.
+This figure confirms that performance improves as the iteration increases.

 Figure 7.
-Result that depend on code length
+Results depending on code length

-Fig 7. compares BER performance of those with different code lengths, and also confirmed that performance improves as code length increases.
+Fig 7. compares BER performance of those with different code lengths, and also confirms that performance improves as code length increases.
 Through this, it was confirmed that the existing law was established.

 2. conclusion

-[1] Recent research have shown performance improvement with the recent incorporation of deep learning into Channel Coding, which has led to the emergence of methods such as [4] neural offset minsum (NOMS), [5] neural normalized misum (NNMS), and shared neural normalized minsum (SNNMS) in prior researches.
-Prior research that proposed ‘NOMS’ and ‘NNMS’ mainly focused on performance improvement, and ‘SNNMS’ research focused on improving complexity.
+Recent research [1] has shown performance improvement with the recent incorporation of deep learning into Channel Coding, which has led to the emergence of methods such as [4] neural offset minsum (NOMS), [5] neural normalized misum (NNMS), and shared neural normalized minsum (SNNMS).
+Studies that proposed ‘NOMS’ and ‘NNMS’ mainly focused on performance improvement, whereas ‘SNNMS’ research focused on improving complexity.
 In particular, since there is a trade-off relationship between complexity and performance improvement, an appropriate value should be adjusted, and the proposed method focused on improving complexity.
 At this time, complexity was improved by reducing the amount of calculation through a method called ‘pruning’.
-It is to reduce the amount of computation by training different beta for each edge between variable node (VN) and check node (CN) in OMS and removing small value per row.
+This method reduces the amount of computation by training different beta values for each edge between the variable node (VN) and check node (CN) in OMS and removing small values per each row.
 The reason is that the size of value represents the importance of decoding as indicator.
-Through simulation, it shown that performance of proposed method shows similar performance to prior one(OMS) while improving complexity.
+Through simulation, it is shown that performance of proposed method shows similar performance to prior one(OMS) while improving complexity.
 Through this, it is easier to apply hardware.
-The future topic of research is to apply proposed method in various code as well as in BCH, Polar code, and I will look at whether proposed method can be applied to NNMS, SPA.
+Future research can apply the proposed method in various code as well as in BCH, Polar code, and determine whether the proposed method can be applied to NNMS and SPA.

 reference